Taken in Fall 2022 at the University of Michigan, taught by Austin Yarger.

 The project started with our "milestone", where we finished the most challenging tasks first--our most challenging task was implementing the Health system of enemies as well as the player.

-After finishing the milestone, we moved on to the "alpha" phase where we got a working build of our game finished, despite some bugs and issues.
-Finally, the last phase was the "gold" phase.
-This phase was mainly for polishing our game and eliminating any buggy or unintended behavior.
 In addition to bug fixes, we also had to add an original mechanic to the game.
 For ours, we added an item that reversed gravity, which expanded the platforming to include the ceiling as well as the ground.

 Special thank you to my partner for this project, Ryan Albert--he was a pleasure to work with.